 One of the most important things to realize when you start using a social media platform is that you must actively engage your audience with interesting content that they would want to share with their followers.
 You can set up scheduled posting to streamline your activity and save time, so when you post a new blog, it will automatically be posted to your social media platforms.
 Taking the time to build your social media pages, increase followers and build activity will help position you as a brand authority in your area and help maintain relationships you currently have.

-For an example closer to home, keep an eye out for our next case study to see how ChemTec utilizes LinkedIn to market their company.
+For an example closer to home, ask about our case study to see how ChemTec utilizes LinkedIn to market their company.